Not Classified by the IUCN.

 Though only recently recognized officially by breed clubs, the chausie has been developed as a breed for centuries and dates back to the ancient Egyptian empire.

 An athletic and active breed, chausies are constantly in motion.
 Sociable in nature and often described as good natured and affectionate, the breed is commonly heard to portray an uncommon trait for cats: fetching.
 Their high level of intelligence and need for stimulation demands a high level of involvement from human companions.
 The chausie’s gregarious nature also makes for a very strong bond with their families.

 Chausies are typically larger than standard domestic cats and take after the jungle cat in overall appearance.
 Due to their non-domestic nature, careful consideration must be made for their diets as they can develop allergic responses to commercially available and processed foods.

 This breed is not recommended for beginners.

-Calamity Jane enjoys sunning herself, loudly expressing her opinions on a wide range of topics, and romping with her sister Tessa.
+Calamity Jane enjoys sunning herself, loudly expressing her opinions on a wide range of topics, and romping around the tall grass and platforms in her enclosure.
 Arriving with her sister, Tessa, in 2000, she is among the eldest of the Center’s residents.
 You would never know her age from her activity level, as she still plays with toys and leaps easily around her enrichment platforms.
 She lives in pleasant indoor/outdoor quarters, including a building provided by donors who know just how sweet she is at heart.
 Well…sweet to humans and her sister, Tessa.
 Calamity is not so sweet to her brother, Termite, who lives next door.
 She doesn’t like seeing him get any attention, and will call out to people to come visit her instead!